Oichkatzelesfrettschen/ultrix11-src/README.md

 - `make clean` – remove build products
 - `make docs` – build the Doxygen and Sphinx documentation

+Before running the above targets, execute `./setup.sh` to install the required build tools and Python packages.

 Set `CC`, `CFLAGS`, `AS`, and `LDFLAGS` to override the default toolchain.